Go directly to product information

 One of the first preparations using sanshō is described in the 15th-century Okusa cookbook.
 It's an eel dish, sprinkled with very finely ground sanshō.
 Since then, eel in Japan has always been prepared with sanshō, or in extreme cases, with shichimi tõgarashi (seven-spice powder).

-Our sanshō peppers are cultivated—not wild—and come from Wakayama, the beating sanshō heart of Japan since the late 19th century.
+Our sanshōpepper is cultivated - not wild - and comes from Wakayama, the beating sanshō heart of Japan since the end of the 19th century.
 They are grown by the fourth generation of the Kaneichi, a family-owned company founded in 1880 by Yamamoto Katsunosuke, is considered the finest "house."
 The seeds are removed before grinding, hence the beautiful green color.

 The unique sharpness experience of sanshol

-Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling sensation you experience on the tip of your tongue due to a substance in the pepper called sanshool, named after the Japanese spice.
-The pungency is caused by the amides in the peel of the fruit: α-, β-, γ-, and δ-sanshool, α-hidroxy sanshool, and β-hidroxy sanshool.
-The numbing effect is primarily caused by γ sanshool and α-hidroxy sanshool.
-The amount of α-hidroxy sanshool in the berries can amount to (well over) 50‰ of the dry weight, while γ sanshool accounts for around 5‰.
+Characteristic of all Zanthoxylumpeppers, and so also for sanshō, the tingling you experience on the tip of your tongue is caused by a substance in the pepper called sanshool, named after the Japanese spice.
+The pungency is caused by the amides in the fruit's peel: α-, β-, γ-, and δ-sanshool, α-hydroxy-sanshool, and β-hydroxy-sanshool.
+The numbing effect is primarily caused by γ-sanshool and α-hydroxy-sanshool.
+The amount of α-hydroxy-sanshool in the berries can be as much as (well over) 50‰ of the dry weight, while γ-sanshool accounts for around 5‰.

 Smell and taste

 Sanshō is a member of the citrus family, which you experience in its aroma, a blend of grapefruit, lemon, lemongrass, and rosewood.
-In between, you taste and smell – very faintly – mint.
-Characteristic of all Zanthoxylum peppers, and therefore also of sanshō, is the tingling sensation you experience on the tip of your tongue from a substance in the pepper called sanshool, named after the Japanese spice.
+In between, you taste and smell—very faintly—mint.
+Characteristic of all Zanthoxylum.peppers, and so also for sanshō, the tingling sensation you experience on the tip of your tongue is caused by a substance in the pepper which is called sanshool, named after the Japanese spice.

 • linalyl acetate, responsible for a pleasant citrus, bergamot and lavender scent,